General practice academic careers

 Clinical academic GPs carry out research which covers the full range of work in general practice.
 Some academic GPs focus upon clinical research.
 This might include disease-specific research (for example research into diabetes or asthma), or it might include more general topics such as frailty, aging or multimorbidity.
 Others do research which focuses upon the way services are organised, researching things like continuity of care, access to services or health inequalities.

 Research in general practice is cross-disciplinary.
 This means that researchers use all sorts of approaches, from clinical trials to social science and everything in between, using both numerical (quantitative) and non-numerical (qualitative) methods.
 Clinical academic GPs work alongside highly qualified non-clinical researchers with a wide variety of backgrounds.
+GPs often work with secondary care academics, providing much needed primary care expertise to these studies, and to the full primary care clinical team.

 What does a typical academic role involve?